The Gucci Logo

 Given all this, it’s easy to say that Gucci has certainly had a long and illustrious history, but what role did the brand’s logo play in this, and what is the history of the famous Gucci logo?

 In 1933, Guccio Gucci’s son, Aldo Gucci joined the family business.
 Up until this point the company had operated without any sort of official logo, however, Aldo set out to change that.
 In designing a logo for the brand, Aldo combined the initials of his father into a double-G design.
-So as to leave no confusion about the namesake of the logo, the Gucci logo is most often seen with the name of the company spelled out above it.
+To leave no confusion about the namesake of the logo, the Gucci logo is most often seen with the name of the company spelled out above it.

 Over the years, this double-G logo grew to become recognizable across the world.
 Products stamped with the Gucci logo were coveted everywhere, and scam artists looking to make a quick buck worked hard to imitate the logo on their own, replica products.
 Today, the Gucci logo is still immediately recognizable by anyone with a taste for luxury fashion.

 Interestingly enough, despite the importance and longevity of their logo, Gucci almost lost the rights to it.
 Thanks to a bit of ambiguity in the UK’s intellectual property laws, Gucci’s UK trademark on their famous logo ran out in 2012, and the brand failed to successfully renew it.
 The mistake left them unable to defend their claim to the logo and opened the doors for other fashion brands to legally imitate it.
-In a case that showed just how important the logo is to Gucci’s branding, the company took the situation very seriously, fighting to maintain their trademark on the logo and saying that “Gucci’s reputation may suffer damage by association with a non-luxury or low cost fashion brand.”.
+In a case that showed just how important the logo is to Gucci’s branding, the company took the situation very seriously, fighting to maintain their trademark on the logo and saying that “Gucci’s reputation may suffer damage by association with a non-luxury or low-cost fashion brand.”.

 Unfortunately for Gucci, it was a case they ultimately lost, leaving them without a trademark on their logo in the UK.
 Nevertheless, this one mishap has done little to tarnish the long, illustrious history of the Gucci logo.